Back To Search Results

 • Concomitant administration with cyclosporine increases the risk of hypertriglyceridemia.

-• Acitretin can undergo reverse metabolism to etretinate with acitretin if used in combination with alcohol.[9]
+• Acitretin can undergo reverse metabolism to etretinate with acitretin if combined with alcohol.[16]

 • The use of other vitamin A compounds can lead to hypervitaminosis A-like toxicities.

-• The combination of tetracyclines and retinoids can lead to pseudotumor cerebri and should be avoided.
+• Combining tetracyclines and retinoids can lead to pseudotumor cerebri and should be avoided.

 • Lipid profile